Get fresh case studies & trends to improve your marketing results

 Share this post

-Fact Check: Did you know that mobile commerce is not just on the rise but is predicted to dominate online sales?
+Fact Check: Mobile commerce is predicted to dominate online sales.
 Studies suggest that by 2025, nearly 73% of e-commerce sales will be through mobile devices.

 Phone retail shopping